adedespirlet/ASL/README.md

 # AmericanSignLanguage
-Image classification of the American Sign Language on the MAX78000 board
+Image classification of the American Sign Language on the MAX78000FTHR board from Maxim Integrated.

 ##in progress